cwaku/classic-arcade-game/README.md

 ===============================

 ## About:
 The Game is a project for a Udacity course, Object Oriented Programming in javascript to be specific.
-It uses ES6 synthax and may not run in other browsers.
+It uses ES6 synthax and may not run in some browsers.

 ## How To Play: